 Introduction

 The catalog of antlion taxa, includes about 1500 known species [1].
 The most known genus is Myrmelon (antlion).
 The exact meaning of the name "antlion" is uncertain.
-It has been thought that it refers to the fact that ants form a large percentage of the prey of theinsect, the suffix "lion" merely suggesting destroyer or eater.
+It has been thought that it refers to the fact that ants form a large percentage of prey insect, the suffix "lion" merely suggesting destroyer or eater.
 The term Antlion applied to the larval form of insect as it feeds upon arthropods- mainly ants.
 Its adult is often called doodlebug in North America.
 Some adults eat small pollen and nectar while others are predator of small arthropods.
 Antlions are worldwide in distribution, most common in arid and sandy habitats.
 The larvae of many antlion species construct conical pitfall traps in sand or fine soil.
 The larva settles down at the bottom, buried in the soil with only the jaws projecting above the surface, often in a wide-opened position on either side of the very tip of the cone.
 Antlion completes its life cycle in four stages- egg, larva, pupa and adult.
 Eggs are laid directly into soil .Larvae pass through three instars and then pupate in the soil.
 Adults are active, weak-flying, nocturnal predators.Antlions are considered as beneficial in agriculture as it helps in paste control.

 The larvae of antlion are mainly important because they contain many biologically active chemicals and can be used in treatment and maintenance of various pathological states of human beings.
 There are many researches focused mainly in distribution, ecology and life cycles of antlion but very few studies have been carried out focusing their therapeutic uses.
 This article is a review of literatures which focus the chemical constituents and therapeutic uses of antlion.